Stair drawing – check list.

 This may to an extent be dictated by the floor plans and space that you have to work with.

-The rise is a fixed dimension from finished floor level to finished floor level, form this you know you will need one less going or tread as the landing is in effect a going.
+The rise is a fixed dimension from finished floor level to finished floor level.

 4. Draw the proposed plan view.